 WHY WE LIKE IT

 The Xmark weight bench stands out for its huge weight capacity and stability.
-Its extra-thick back and seat cushions covered in sturdy, sweat-resistant vinyl, also makes it very comfortable.
+Its extra-thick back and seat cushions covered in sturdy, sweat-resistant vinyl, also make it very comfortable.

 Body Solid GFID225 Bench